pantheon-systems/documentation/source/content/git-faq.md

 ---
 title: Git FAQs
-description: Answers to commonly asked questions about Git, Drupal, WordPress and Pantheon.
+description: Answers to common questions about Git, Drupal, WordPress and Pantheon.
 tags: [git]
 categories: [develop]
 contributors: [mrfelton]
+reviewed: "2020-02-11"
 ---
 [Git](https://git-scm.com/) is the version control tool at the heart of the Pantheon workflow.
 If you're a developer who likes to use [local development](), it's a good way to work with the Pantheon platform: develop locally, commit, and push to master to deploy code into your Pantheon Development environment.